- The Meadows Long Term Care Centre: Extension Exhibition - August 2017 to July 2018

 Monday to Thursday - 1:00 to 5:00 pm and 7:00 to 9:00 pm

 Friday to Sunday - 1:00 to 5:00 pm

-Closed during exhibition changes.
-Closed Sundays in July and August.
+Closed for special events, statutory holidays, during exhibition changes, and Sundays in July and August.

-[Note to travellers - Dates and hours subject to change due to special events and availability of volunteers.
-Please call ahead to avoid disappointment.]
+(Dates and hours subject to change due to special events and availability of volunteers.
+Please call ahead to avoid disappointment.)